MIDUS: Memory-Infused Depth Up-Scaling

+Table~\ref{tab:main_results} reports general-purpose language and reasoning performance after CPT on \texttt{FineWeb-Edu} and SFT on \texttt{Alpaca-GPT4}, using Llama-3.2-1B and Llama-3.1-8B backbones.
+Across both backbones, MIDUS-HML achieves the lowest WikiText PPL and the highest average zero-shot accuracy after CPT.
+These results indicate that replacing inserted FFN branches with HML provides an effective up-scaling strategy, where the added residual branch is parameterized as head-conditioned memory-based correction rather than dense FFN replication.
+The gains also carry over to SFT, suggesting that the CPT-trained MIDUS-HML model remains effective after instruction tuning.
+Appendix~\ref{appendix:dolby} reports a similar pattern on a different SFT dataset.
+We further examine retrieval-heavy and long-context benchmarks in Appendix~\ref{app:retrieval_long_context}, where MIDUS-HML also achieves the best average performance.

+Table~\ref{tab:memory_results} summarizes the CPT performance of MIDUS with different memory layers.
+For a fair comparison, all variants use the same number of memory heads, take per-head attention slices as queries, and maintain distinct key memories per head.
+Linear, PKM~\citep{lample2019large}, and UltraMem~\citep{huang2024ultra} rely on shared value parameterization across heads.
+Although UltraMem improves over baselines through virtual value, HML still achieves the best average accuracy, supporting the benefit of head-specific value realization through HIVE over shared value parameterization.
+Appendix~\ref{appendix:structure} provides further structural ablations of HML.

-\paragraph{\blue{Efficiency of MIDUS-HML.}} \blue{Table~\ref{tab:efficiency_8b} summarizes parameter count, peak GPU memory, training latency, and generation throughput for DUS and MIDUS variants on Llama-3.1-8B.
+\paragraph{Efficiency of MIDUS-HML.} Table~\ref{tab:efficiency_8b} reports parameter count, peak GPU memory, training latency, and generation throughput for DUS and MIDUS variants on Llama-3.1-8B.
 Among up-scaling methods, MIDUS-HML exhibits the strongest efficiency profile.
-It uses the fewest trainable and total parameters, achieves the lowest peak training memory, and outpaces the fastest DUS baseline, OpT-DeUS, in both training time and generation throughput.
-Figure~\ref{fig:prefill_8b} further analyzes prefill efficiency as a function of prompt length.
-Compared with Linear and PKM memory layers, MIDUS-HML achieves lower prefill time than DUS across a broad range of prompt lengths, including short prompts, with the largest gains at the longest prompts (negative $\Delta$ Prefill Time).
-Note that all DUS methods share identical inference-time efficiency and therefore correspond to a single DUS reference curve in Figure~\ref{fig:prefill_8b}.
-The efficiency benefits of MIDUS-HML become even more pronounced on deeper and larger models.
-Additional efficiency results on the Llama-3.1-8B backbone are reported in Table~\ref{tab:efficiency} and Figure~\ref{fig:prefill} in Appendix.}
+It uses the fewest trainable and total parameters, achieves the lowest peak GPU memory in training and inference, and outpaces the fastest DUS baseline, OpT-DeUS, in both training time and generation throughput.
+Among memory-layer variants, HML is also the most efficient, using less GPU memory, achieving higher throughput, and training nearly twice as fast as Linear, PKM, and UltraMem.
+Figure~\ref{fig:prefill_8b} analyzes prefill efficiency over prompt length.
+MIDUS-HML remains faster than DUS across a broad range of prompt lengths, with the largest gains at the longest prompts.
+While UltraMem expands the effective value space through virtual value indexing and Tucker-based query--key scoring, this design introduces larger prefill overhead as prompt length increases.
+Note that all DUS methods share identical inference time efficiency and therefore correspond to a single DUS reference curve in Figure~\ref{fig:prefill_8b}.